jenheilemann/screeps-scripts/README.md

-# Setting up the project
+# Setting up & deploying the project

 * run `npm install`
 * Create a .private.json file in the following format: